ayeright/pytorch-training-utils/README.md

 # pytorch-training-utils
 A collection of functions and classes for making model selection and training in PyTorch quicker and easier.

+Includes an implementation of random search for choosing neural network hyperparameters.

 ## Dependencies